Chadian Civil War (1965–1979): Chadian Armed Forces and French support

 The Chadian Armed Forces were formed by Chadian veterans of the French colonial military, and continued to receive training and equipment from France.
 In 1964 the Chadian Army consisted of 500 soldiers trained by 200 Frenchmen.
 From independence until 1979, the Chadian Army was overwhelmingly dominated by Sara southerners.
 Few northerners joined, and initially there were only two northerners in the officer corps.
 From the 1960s to 1979, the armed forces consisted of four branches: the Territorial Guard/National and Nomadic Guard, which was responsible for controlling the north of the country; the Sûreté Nationale, which was to secure the borders, mitigate crime, and protect the President; the Gendarmerie, which acted as a police force; and the Chadian Army, which consisted of four battalions.
 The Gendarmerie was the best-trained of all the branches.
 There was also a small Chadian Air Force and a naval force that operated on Lake Chad.
 Until 1975 the Territorial Guard and Sûreté Nationale answered to the Ministry of Interior, while the Gendarmerie and Army were overseen by the Ministry of Defence.

 France maintained a significant military presence in Chad.
 As was common with many of its former African colonies, France and Chad had signed a military assistance agreement and a mutual defence pact.
-These accords included a secret provision which allowed Chad to request direct French military intervention in the event they were need to ensure the domestic "maintenance of order".
+These accords included a secret provision which allowed Chad to request direct French military intervention in the event they were needed to ensure the domestic "maintenance of order".
 Under such circumstances, French military officers would take command of Chadian forces.
 The French embassy in Fort-Lamy also kept a signed, undated letter from Tombalbaye requesting protection in case his personal safety was jeopardised.
 In 1965, the French military had 1,000 troops in Chad, while French personnel permeated Chadian security institutions.
 The Air Force's pilots were almost all French until 1975.
 The military and intelligence service were headed by Frenchmen: Colonel Leverest commanded the Chadian Army, Adjutant-Chef Albert Gelino headed the Gendarmerie, and Camille Gourvennec led the main intelligence office, the Bureau de Coordination et de Synthèse du Renseignement (BCSR).
 These men were ruthless in regards to their readiness to violently suppress dissidents in Chad, and appreciated by the Chadian government as well as the French government.
 The heavy French involvement in Chad led to accusations of neocolonialism.
 While their presence aided Tombalbaye, his relationship with the French government was often tenuous.